 Patrick A. Haberland

-Patrick A. Haberland serves as Partner, based out of the Frankfurt office and is the Managing Partner Life Science, Europe.
+Patrick A. Haberland serves as Managing Partner, based out of the Frankfurt office and is the Managing Partner Life Science, Europe.
 Read more >

-Patrick A. Haberland serves as Partner, based out of the Frankfurt office and is the Managing Partner Life Sciences, Europe.
+Patrick A. Haberland serves as Managing Partner, based out of the Frankfurt office and is the Managing Partner Life Sciences, Europe.

 Patrick has worked extensively in life science executive search as well as within the healthcare industry, and he has an in-depth understanding of business dynamics and executive talent demands within this sector.

 He brings more than 18 years of experience in executive search.
 His focus lies in healthcare services, life science, and eHealth.
 In addition, Patrick works as an advisor for a variety of industrial enterprises.

 After completing his military training as an officer, his studies in Giessen, Regensburg and Brno (CZ) and a management position in an academic teaching hospital, he gathered experience in a variety of consulting firms, both in boutiques and large international executive companies.
 During that time, he also obtained a degree in hospital business administration.